jeffmadrid/jeffmadrid.github.io/blogs.md

 # Blogs

-A collection of blog posts that I learn and experience in my journey in Software Engineering 💻
+A collection of blog posts documenting my learning and experiences throughout my Software Engineering journey. 💻

 {% for post in site.posts %}
   <article>